Zoma Mattress Review

 Do Zoma Beds Sleep Hot?

 Although Zoma, like most online mattress companies, plays up how their bed sleeps cool, we give it a temperature neutral designation.
 This means we think the bed itself won’t be the primary reason why you sleep warm or cool.

 Temperature regulation is a very sensitive and tricky subject.
 The truth is, once you get passed all the marketing jargon, there are often a multitude of external factors that also affect sleeping temperature.
 For example, the climate you live in, the insulation in your home and the pajamas you wear to bed all play a role in how warm or cool you sleep.

 As such, unless the bed we are testing is cool-to-the-touch, actually sleeps noticeably cold or incorporates special cooling textiles, materials or technology, we give most mattresses neutral ratings.
 There are only a handful of beds that we’ve tested that we would consider cooling mattresses.

-Is The Zoma Mattress Viable For Couples?
+Is Zoma A Good Mattress For Couples?

 Yes, the Zoma mattress will certainly work for folks who share a bed with a partner or pet.
 We say that because the mattress provides pretty decent edge support and also does a good job of limiting motion transfer.
 These are two important factors for couples in particular.

 First, the motion transfer subject is important because no one wants to be jolted awake every time their significant other switches positions or gets up to grab a glass of water.
 If you sleep with someone else, you’ll want a bed that is able to deaden the movement that originates from your partner.
 Luckily, the Zoma mattress does this very well.
 We don’t envision couples having any issues in this regard.